Dhghomon/easy_rust/README.md

 }
 ```

-So why do we need a `&` in front of `str`, but not for `String`?
+On your computer that will print `My name is actually 😂` unless your command line can't print it.
+Then it will show `My name is actually �`.
+But Rust has no problem with emojis or any other Unicode.

+Let's look at the reason for using a `&` for `str`s again to make sure we understand.

 - `str` is a dynamically sized type (dynamically sized = the size can be different).
-For example, the names "서태지" and "Adrian Fahrenheit Țepeș" are not the same size on the stack:
+For example, the names "서태지" and "Adrian Fahrenheit Țepeș" are not the same size:

 ```rust
 fn main() {